Why I Did My Gap Year In London!

 When a man is tired of London, he is tired of life! -Samuel Johnson

-The last time I told you all the reasons why you will regret it if you don’t take a gap year after your high school graduation.
-Today based on the last post, it is all about why I did my gap year in London.
-Why I chose that city and which experiences I made in the capital of England.
+The last time I told you all why you will regret it if you don’t take a gap year after high school graduation.
+Based on the previous post, it is all about why I did my gap year in London.
+Why I chose that city and what experiences I had in the capital of England.

 As I also mentioned in my previous post, there are different ways to spend your gap year.
 I had a friend who did an au pair in London.
 Nevertheless, I decided to go to a language school.

 When I was still in high school, my English was unbelievably awful, and I even almost failed my English exam.
 Due to that, I had a massive struggle because I wanted to study International Business Management.
 As the study’s name already says, you need to understand and speak English.
 There was no way I would learn something else, so I improved my English skills during my gap year.
 There were opportunities for enhancing English in the USA, the UK and Australia.
 Based on those three occasions, my decision was quickly decided because I love the British accent.
 I was so addicted to Gossip Girl (I still love it, though) that New York also came into my mind.
 However, the gorgeous British accent was more critical, and I went to London.

 SCHOOL LIFE IN LONDON

 I was pretty excited about my gap year abroad and had many expectations.
 Little did I know that it would be different in the beginning.

 High School in Germany starts at 7:40 am and usually ends around 1 pm.
 So I made up my mind that my life in London would be like school in the morning and sightseeing and shopping in the afternoon.
 The difference was that my language school in London started at 9 am and finished at 5 or 7 pm.
 It was exhausting in the beginning because I also got a lot of essays and presentations as homework.
 Luckily, I got used to it, and at some point, it wasn’t that hard anymore because my English was improving.